thomasbbrunner/quadric-engine/README.md

     - Instead, allow the creation of a new geometry from merged geometries, which could then be used in a scene.
 * Re-add OpenGL ES support
 * Do proper C++ casting
+* Look into WebGPU
+* Don't append all geometries together, scenes should be composed of different geometries.
+Appending geometries should be done by creating another geometry.
+* Make code work properly under wayland